wagonhelm/Deep-Policy-Gradient/README.md

     ```
     if you run into permission problems.

-6. Launch Jupyter
+6. Launch Jupyter and Tensorboard both by using tmux
     ```bash
+    tmux

     jupyter notebook --allow-root
     ```
+    `Press CTL+B` then `C` to open a new tmux window, then

+    ```
+    tensorboard --logdir='/tmp/dpg'
+    ```
+    To switch windows `Press CTL+B` then `window #`

-    Once jupyter is running, using your browser, navigate to the URLs shown in the terminal output if those don't work  try http://localhost:8888/ for Jupyter Notebook.
+    Once both jupyter and tensorboard are running, using your browser, navigate to the URLs shown in the terminal output if those don't work  try http://localhost:8888/ for Jupyter Notebook and http://localhost:6006/ for Tensorboard.

 ### Using Native Python 3